cuga-rajal/opensim_apple_arm64/README.md

 	cd /path/to/opensim/bin; ./opensim.sh

+Note: The file libopenjpeg-dotnet-x86\_64.dylib in this repository is not built for the x86_64 architecture!!
+It is built for arm64 and this file naming is required by dotnet.

 ** To build arm64 libraries from source **

 You will need to have a shell environment with a complete set of environment